What the what of a graduate degree

 Determining if a graduate degree is right for you

 The first question a college graduate must ask is whether a graduate degree is worth it.
 Any business major understands the definition of “return on investment” or ROI.
 ROI measures the benefit of your time or money in something, such as the benefit of spending two additional years in school at the cost of $30,000 to $120,000.

 As Odysseas Papadimitriou shared, sometimes a graduate degree isn’t necessarily worth it.
 Papadimitriou found his MBA to be “redundant to his dual undergraduate majors”.
 He hypothesizes that it may have served him better to choose a more diversified career path.
 In the end, it worked out for him, but his analysis poses an interesting question in the value of higher education.

 Before taking on more student loans, college graduates should be very clear with how they’ll pay for additional schooling and of their career plan.

 - What do they really want to do?

 - Is additional school their only option?

 - What investments will they have to make after graduation?

 What does your financial personality say about you?
-Take this FREE quiz to find out!
+Take this first-class quiz to find out!

 Practical finance questions are important to ask, too, such as: